ybenitezf/cdk_polylith/README.md

 cd ../../
 ```

-Our projects/ folder should have this structure:
+Our projects folder structure should look like this:

 ```
 ./projects/